rmbolger/Posh-IBWAPI/docs/Functions/Get-IBObject.md

 ```

 ### -Filter
-A string array of search filter conditions (e.g. "name%7E=myhost","ipv4addr=10.10.10.10") or hashtable (e.g. @{'name~'='myhost';ipv4addr='10.10.10.10'}).
+A hashtable with search filter conditions (e.g. `@{'name~'='myhost';ipv4addr='10.10.10.10'}`).
 All conditions must be satisfied to match an object.
+The filters can also be specified as an array of strings but the field names and values must be URL encoded by the caller in advance (e.g. `"name%7E=myhost","ipv4addr=10.10.10.10"`).
+With both methods, all conditions must be satisfied to match an object.

-String based filters must be properly URL encoded.
-Hashtable filters will be automatically URL encoded.
+NOTE: WAPI field names are case sensitive.
+The value specified for a field is also case sensitive unless using the case insensitive modififer, `:`, or accounting for case via regex.

 See Infoblox WAPI documentation for advanced usage details.

 ```yaml